Identifying Pauli spin blockade using deep learning: Results

 \section{Results}

-Machine learning algorithms are already capable of tuning a device to the double quantum dot regime~\cite{moon2020machine, severin2021cross, darulova2020autonomous}.
-Tuning these devices, the next step is to identify bias triangles with PSB.
-To test our algorithm, we select gate voltage windows enclosing bias triangles.
-These gate voltage windows are indicated by rectangles labelled A-C in Fig.~\ref{fig:poc}a.
+To test our algorithm, we consider a device that is tuned to a double quantum dot regime.
+Often, the next step is to identify bias triangles which might exhibit PSB.
+We select gate voltage windows enclosing bias triangles as indicated by rectangles labelled A-C in Fig.~\ref{fig:poc}a.
 All other bias triangles that could be observed in this device are displayed in Appendix \ref{app:clfresults}.
-To create the pairs introduced in Section \ref{simulator} we combine the bias triangles delimited by the chosen rectangles with an equivalent version of these measurements at low magnetic field.
+To create the pairs introduced in Section \ref{section_psb} we combine the bias triangles delimited by the chosen rectangles with an equivalent version of these measurements at low magnetic field.

 Magnetic field hysteresis can shift the PSB signature away from B=0.
-This can sometimes occur in superconductive coils when current is repeatedly swept at opposite polarities.
+This can sometimes occur when using superconducting coils.
 We thus do not set $B=0$ for these measurements but we choose 9 different equidistant magnetic fields between $B=-0.08\,$T and $B=0.08\,$T. In this way, we create nine pairs of stability diagrams for each gate voltage window A to C. Example pairs are displayed in Fig.\,\ref{fig:poc}b.

 The predictions obtained by the ensemble of classifiers trained on simulated data as described in Section \ref{experiment_deeplearning} can be seen in Fig.\,\ref{fig:poc}c.
 All predictions for charge transitions A and B are negative, i.e.~no signs of PSB are detected.
 For charge transitions in C PSB is detected for pairs with low magnetic field values $B=-0.06,-0.04,-0.02\,$T even though the base line is very faint when PSB is lifted.
+Our algorithm classifies pairs, not transitions.
+For charge transition C, some pairs are classified as not exhibiting PSB for those magnetic fields for which the signature of PSB is not apparent.
+Also, for this transition, the blocked current occurs at $B\neq0$.
+We assume that the effective magnetic field is 0 for the blocked case and the offset is due to hysteresis.